10 Movies to Watch If you are Learning French

 1. Intouchables (2011)

-The Intouchables is a French movie that broke Box Office records across Europe after its release in France.
+The Intouchables is a French film that broke Box-Office records across Europe after its release in France.

 The film is based on a friendship between François Cluzet, a disabled millionaire, and Omar Sy, his thoughtful and intelligent ex-con caretaker.